ThaoDChan/Bachelors-Thesis-MT-Vault/Misc/Survey Papers.md

 Zhang, Yan, Ling-ling Li, Hsiung-Cheng Lin, Zewen Ma, and Jiang Zhao.
 2019.
 “Development of path planning approach using improved A-star algorithm in AGV system.”
 Journal of Internet Technology 20 (3): 915–924.
 Zulj, Ivan, Sergej Kramer, and Michael Schneider.
 2018.
 “A hybrid of adaptive large neighborhood search and tabu search for the order-batching problem.”
 European Journal of Operational Research 264 (2): 653–664.
 Žunic, Emir, Dženana Ðonko, and Emir Buza.
 2020.
 “An adaptive data-driven approach to solve real-world vehicle routing problems in logistics.”
 Complexity 2020.

+### [li2022] An Overview and Experimental Study of LearningBased Optimization Algorithms for the Vehicle Routing Problem

+### [liu2023] Heuristics for Vehicle Routing Problem-A Survey and Recent Advances

+### [raza2022] Vehicle Routing Problem Using Reinforcement Learning-Recent Advancements.pdf

+### [shi2023] A Brief Survey on Learning Based Methods for Vehicle Routing Problems